project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 - Modify all the configurations under `# APPLICATION CONFIGURATION` block
 - The automated setup also creates a proxy server and like all proxy servers, it will require a SSL certificate.
 Details of the certificates have to added in the configuration, please see [this wiki]() for details on how to do this.

-**Note:** If you don't have SSL certificates and want to get started you could generate and use [self-signed certificates](https://en.wikipedia.org/wiki/Self-signed_certificate), steps for this are detailed in [this wiki]()
+**Note:** If you don't have SSL certificates and want to get started you could generate and use [self-signed certificates](https://en.wikipedia.org/wiki/Self-signed_certificate).

 - Run `cd sunbird-devops/deploy`
 - Run `sudo ./install-deps.sh`.
 This will install dependencies.